 - Youth under 16 years of age.

 - Tenants, on the land they rent and occupy, are not required to have a license, but must have the written permission of the landowner.

 Where can I buy a fishing license?

-Locally, you can purchase a fishing license in-person at Kroger, Food Lion, SML State Park and Bridgewater and Crazy Horse Marinas, among others.
+Locally, you can purchase a fishing license in-person at Food Lion and the SML State Park.
 Resident fees are lower than non-resident.

 Are there fishing guides available for hire?